heksaani/InnuendoCliCpouta/README.md

 ## Troubleshooting

-**Q1:Information in log files show that large numebr of samples are submitted in nextflow job despite fewer samples have been submitted**
+**Q1:Information in log files indicate that the large numebr of samples are submitted as part of  nextflow job despite fewer samples have infact been submitted**
-**A1**: log files would have the following text: <br>
+<br>**A1**: log files would have the following text: <br>
 ```
 ....
  Input FastQ                 : 149289221